knightjdr/cellmap-scripts/safe/README.md

 ### After selecting best SAFE parameters

-The below script assumes you have selected a SAFE parameter set and results to use for your dataset.
+The below script assumes a SAFE parameter set and results have been selected.

 #### Perform GO enrichment on SAFE domains